 5. Engage in Arts and Crafts

-Seniors with a passion for crafts have the perfect opportunity to enhance their living spaces with their creations.
+Seniors with a passion for arts and crafts have the perfect opportunity to enhance their living spaces with their creations.
 Embarking on springtime craft projects not only brings a new lease of life to their homes but also ignites a sense of joy and accomplishment.
 A simple yet effective idea is to collect wildflowers from the garden, arranging them in empty bottles or glasses as vibrant centerpieces for the table, instantly revitalizing the room.

 6. Host Family Gatherings